 In a world full of commercial options, learn to design and make distinctive chains to enhance your work.
-Create chains that do your bidding: enhance movement, lie flat, and are flip-flop-proof for necklace and bracelet applications.
-Learn tips and tricks, practice solder and heat control, and have chain making a solid part of your skill set.
+Create chains that do your bidding: add movement, lie flat, and are flip-flop proof for necklace and bracelet applications.
+Learn tips and tricks, practice solder and heat control, and solidify chain making as part of your skill set.
 This is an ideal class for making unique and treasured holiday gifts while you perfect a long term skill!
 Prerequisite: Beginning Jewelry/Metals or equivalent

 Learn how to add movement and functionality to your jewelry creations in this intermediate-level workshop.
 Students will be presented with a host of creative solutions for clasps and joints, including traditional hinges with knuckles, locket latches, and closures for necklaces and bracelets.
 We will then select a handful to make in class.
 Each student can expect to complete 3-5 project samples, and will leave with improved soldering skills and new design ideas.
 Prerequisite: Beginning Jewelry/Metals or equivalent; some prior soldering experience required